 The growth of powerful lightweight diesels immediately following World War II provided the impetus for the re-engining of the older vehicles, while new construction featured diesel power from the outset.
 It also marked the move away from the traditional British motive power suppliers to American manufacturers.
 The 600 Class of 1949 made good use of lessons learnt with aircraft construction in NSWGR workshops during the War.
 These new items of rolling stock featured aluminium body construction on a steel underframe to produce a lightweight high performance vehicle.
-The value of this form of construction is amply demonstrated by the fact that 92 vehicles were built to this basic design from 1949 through to 1968.
+The value of this form of construction was amply demonstrated by the fact that 92 vehicles were built to this basic design from 1949 through to 1968.

 The advent of the air-conditioned DEB Sets in 1951 moved the rail motor away from its traditional role as the supplier of branch line services and into the main line arena.
 As such, they provided an admirable adjunct to the heavier locomotive hauled long distance trains on services that required the inherent flexibility of rail car type operations.
 The 1960's and 1970's saw the early moves by NSW Railways to external design and construction with the Budd and Tulloch cars.
 The fuel crisis of the 1970's and economic constraints of the 1980's saw the branch line rail motor service disappear from the NSW country landscape to be replaced with more economical road coach services.
-However, many of the displaced country rail motors were concentrated into the Sydney metropolitan area and there continued to serve out their remaining active lives in fairly intensive suburban operations.
+However, many of the displaced country rail motors were concentrated into the Sydney metropolitan area where they continued to serve out their remaining active lives in fairly intensive suburban operations.

 A number of early rail cars survive in preservation and many see active lives supporting the growing heritage tourist market in NSW.
 Foremost among these are the 1923 vintage 42-Foot Rail Motors that had a resurgence of life with diesel engines in the late 1940's and it is a credit to their initial design that these vehicles are "soldiering-on" well into the 21st Century.